 From an outsider's perspective, MoviePass appears to be some sort of mystical phenomenon.
-For less than $10 per month, viewers can watch potentially hundreds of movies a year.
-Given the average ticket costs $9, how in the world does MoviePass make money?
-Netflix has a long-term strategy that seems to make sense, and Amazon saves money by turning their warehouses into the ninth circle of hell, but how does MoviePass work?
+For less than $10 per month, viewers could watch potentially hundreds of movies a year.
+Given the average ticket costs $9, how in the world did MoviePass plan to make money?
+Netflix has a long-term strategy that seems to make sense, and Amazon saves money by turning their warehouses into the ninth circle of hell, but how did MoviePass think it would work?

-In fact, in August 2019, MoviePass confirmed a security lapse exposed customer records, including MoviePass card numbers and credit card information.
-The leak was immediately secured, but customers are concerned about the safety of their personal data.
+MoviePass revealed it was struggling in August 2019 when the company confirmed a security lapse exposed customer records, including MoviePass card numbers and credit card information.
+The leak was immediately secured, but customers were concerned about the safety of their personal data.
 One month later, the company announced it was closing down.

 With a few exceptions, MoviePass basically pays full price for every single ticket their subscribers purchase.
-Though they've been trying to partner with larger retail chains like AMC and Regal, it just hasn't happened yet.
+Though they tried to partner with larger retail chains like AMC and Regal, they just couldn't make it happen.
 As far as most theaters are concerned, MoviePass is basically your rich friend who seems totally willing to purchase your movie tickets for you.

 AMC doesn't care if it's your name or MoviePass on the card, as long as they get their money, they're okay with it.
 As you might imagine, this in and of itself isn't a great deal for MoviePass in the long run.
 On July 26, 2018, the service experienced an outage after MoviePass was unable to afford tickets.
 The company borrowed $5 million in cash to remedy the shortage.